hrvatch/axi4_lite_scratchpad/README.md

 ## Integration

+- Instantiate the AXI4-Lite Scratchpad with correst MEMORY_BW_p and MEMORY_DEPTH_p parameters
 - Connect clock to the 'clk' port
 - Connect negative logic reset to the 'rst_n' port
 - Connect AXI4-Lite signals